hveini/mod_serializer/README.md

 ## Installation

-The mod_serializer is only tested in 64 bit Linux using Apache version 2.4 with [Apache MPM prefork](https://httpd.apache.org/docs/2.4/mod/prefork.html) module.
+The mod_serializer is tested in 64 bit Centos 7.9  and 64 bit Ubuntu 20.04, using Apache version 2.4 with [Apache MPM prefork](https://httpd.apache.org/docs/2.4/mod/prefork.html) module.
 Use the [APXS](https://httpd.apache.org/docs/2.4/programs/apxs.html) to compile and setup the module.

 ### Install dependencies
 #### RHEL/Centos based: